 Yes.
 COVID-19 vaccines were researched for many months by doctors, scientists and other experts, and tested in tens of thousands of people.
 They had to pass very strict safety requirements before they could be given to the public.
 The vaccines have been approved by the Food and Drug Administration (FDA), which has very high standards and will continue to monitor the vaccines for safety1.

 Some people may be concerned because the vaccines were developed so quickly.
 This is a reasonable concern.
 However, even though the vaccines were developed quickly, best practices were followed in the testing process.
-People who participated in vaccine trials were carefully monitored in the months after they got vaccinated.
+People who took part in vaccine trials were carefully monitored in the months after they got the vaccine.

 The risk of having serious problems from the vaccine is very low.

 You might not have any side effects from getting the vaccine at all.
 But if you do, they will probably be a lot like the common side effects of other vaccines—things like a slight fever, muscle aches and soreness.
 These side effects should not last long and can be treated if they bother you.

 The risks of COVID-19, on the other hand, are high.